eth-cscs/SpFFT/README.md

 # SpFFT
 SpFFT - A 3D FFT library for sparse frequency domain data written in C++ with support for MPI, OpenMP, CUDA and ROCm.

-It was originally intended for transforms of data with spherical cutoff in frequency domain, as required by some computational material science codes.
-For distributed computations, SpFFT uses a slab decomposition in space domain and pencil decomposition in frequency domain (all sparse data within a pencil must be on one rank).
+Inspired by the need of some computational material science applications with spherical cutoff data in frequency domain, SpFFT provides Fast Fourier Transformations of sparse frequency domain data.
+For distributed computations with MPI, slab decomposition in space domain and pencil decomposition in frequency domain (sparse data within a pencil / column must be on one rank) is used.

 <img src="docs/images/sparse_to_dense.png" alt="" width=70% />